Our opening times are:

 - 8.00am to 8.30pm Wednesday and Thursday.

-For approximately eight Wednesday afternoons each year the Practice is closed for staff training from 1.00pm.
+On approximately eight Wednesday afternoons a year the Practice will be closed for staff training.
+We appologise for any inconvenience this may cause, however this training is a vital part of the service we provide.
+The Surgery will close at 1.00pm and re-open at 6.30pm for booked appointments only.
 The dates are advertised well in advance at the entrance, on the Practice website and in the Patients Group Newsletter.
+During these afternoons please request prescriptions online or post them through the letterbox by the main entrance.

-During these afternoons, prescription requests should be put in our letter box.
-Well Pharmacy will remain open until 6.30pm and access will be via the emergency exit to the right of the entrance to the Practice.
+Well Pharmacy will remain open until 6.30pm and access will be via the

 If you have a medical incident when the surgery is closed, call 111 or 999 depending on the severity of the problem.